gabriel-rp/daggr/README.md

 ```

 ## Step Definition
-Any python script can be used in the steps, but to be able to use inputs, output, and parameters, one must use the decorators `@inputs`, and `@output` provided by the package.
+Any python script can be used in the steps, but to be able to use inputs, output, and parameters, one must use the decorators `@inputs`, and `@output` provided by the DAGGR library.

 Example:
 ```python